LiamJCates/Programming-Notes/C++/Types&Values/Classes/CopyMove.md

+Copy Semantics
+Copy Semantics is “the meaning of copy.”
+In practice, programmers use the term to mean the rules for making copies of objects: after x is copied into y, they’re equivalent and independent.
+That is, x == y is true after a copy (equivalence), and a modification to x doesn’t cause a modification of y (independence).

+Copying is extremely common, especially when passing objects to functions by value

+For fundamental and POD types, the story is straightforward.
+Copying these types is memberwise, which means each member gets copied into its corresponding destination.
+This is effectively a bitwise copy from one memory address to another.

+Fully featured classes require some more thought.
+The default copy semantics for fully featured classes is also the memberwise copy, and this can be extremely dangerous.

+A class that uses a pointer to a dynamic value that is memeberwise copied will not maintain independence.
+Both the original and copies will reference the same region of memory leading to memory clobbering as seemingly independent object operate on the same memory

+This result is bad, but even worse things happen when those object start destructing.
+When one of the objects is destructed, the memory will be freed.
+When the remaining object tries to use that freed memory undefined behavior occurs.
+At some point, this remaining object will be destructed and free the memory location again, resulting in what is commonly called a double free.

+N O T E Like its nefarious cousin the use after free, the double free can result in subtle and hard-to-diagnose bugs that manifest only very infrequently.
+A double free occurs when you deallocate an object twice.
+Recall that once you’ve deallocated an object, its storage lifetime ends.
+This memory is now in an undefined state, and if you destruct an object that’s already been destructed, you’ve got undefined behavior.
+In certain situations, this can cause serious security vulnerabilities.

+Copy Constructor
+You can avoid this dumpster fire by taking control of copy semantics.
+You can specify copy constructors and copy assignment operators

+There are two ways to copy an object.
+One is to use copy construction, which creates a copy and assigns it to a brand-new object.
+The copy constructor looks like other constructors: struct MyObject {
+  --snip--
+  MyObject(const MyObject& other);
+};

+Notice that other is const.
+You’re copying from some original MyObject, and you have no reason to modify it.
+You use the copy constructor just like other constructors, using the uniform initialization syntax of braced
+initializers:
+MyObject a;
+MyObject a_copy{ a };
+The second line invokes the copy constructor of MyObject with a to yield a_copy.
+Let’s implement the copy constructor of MyObject.
+You want what is known as a deep copy where you copy the data pointed to by the original

+Rather than copying the pointer buffer, you’ll make a new allocation on the free store and then copy all the data pointed to by the original buffer.

+You shouldn’t pass by value to avoid modification.
+Use a const reference.

 The copy constructor is a constructor which creates an object by initializing it with an object of the same class, which has been created previously.
-The copy constructor is used to −
+The copy constructor is used to:
   Initialize one object from another of the same type.
   Copy an object to pass it as an argument to a function.
   Copy an object to return it from a function.

-If a copy constructor is not defined in a class, the compiler itself defines one.If the class has pointer variables and has some dynamic memory allocations, then it is a must to have a copy constructor.
-The most common form of copy constructor is shown here −
+If a copy constructor is not defined in a class, the compiler itself defines one.
+If the class has pointer variables and has some dynamic memory allocations, then it is a must to have a copy constructor.
+The most common form of copy constructor is shown here:

-classname (const classname &obj) {
+classname (const classname &obj)
+{
    // body of constructor
 }